adambard/learnxinyminutes-docs/scala.html.markdown

 // 1.
 Basics
 /////////////////////////////////////////////////

-// Single line comments start with two forward slashes
+// Single-line comments start with two forward slashes

 /*
-  Multi line comments, as you can already see from above, look like this.
+  Multi-line comments, as you can already see from above, look like this.
 */

 // Printing, and forcing a new line on the next print